TheCakeIsNaOH/choco-remixer/README.md

   - generalize more functionality and make available as functions.
   - Turn into proper module
   - Ability to bump version of nupkg (fix version)
-  - Extract files individually rather then extracting all and removing excess, difficult because of packages like virtualbox that have files in root dir
   - Add option to trust names of nupkg's in searching, allows for quicker search
   - Git integration for personal-packages.xml
   - Multiple personal-packages.xml files (for now it probably is best to add an alias to your profile for each xml)